 There are some 40, mostly independent businesses located in the town centre with the majority in retail.
-The in-town convenience offer is limited to a Spar together with two butchers and specialist cake shop.
+The in-town convenience offer includes a new CK's supermarket and Spar together with two butchers and specialist cake shop.
 The level of comparison uses is more varied although remains relatively limited reflecting the competition from nearby Carmarthen.
 This includes a chemist/pharmacy, women's clothing, hardware/bargain and charity shop uses together with several larger units for bulky goods retail associated with, electrical appliances, garden machinery and discount store.